-If you’ve adopted a husky, then you probably realize you’ve signed up for some serious fur business.
+If you’ve adopted or brought home a new husky puppy, then you probably realize you’ve signed up for some serious fur business.

-Huskies are a breed of double coated dogs.
-That makes caring for them a little different than single coat breeds, but it’s nothing a little know-how can’t solve.
+Huskies are a breed of double-coated dogs.
+That makes caring for their coats a little different than single coat breeds, but it’s nothing a little know-how can’t solve.

-That said, taking care of a husky’s coat isn’t always a case of common sense.
+That said, husky grooming and taking care of a husky’s coat isn’t always a case of common sense.
 Knowing what not to do is important, too.

 Below, we’re taking a look at the do’s and don’ts of husky coat care and grooming.

-Grooming your dog is a fact of life – of both your lives!
+Grooming your husky is a fact of life – of both your lives!
 So it pays to get your dog used to grooming early.

 Some dogs simply enjoy grooming more than others.
 If you’re lucky, your husky will line up for their turn whenever the brush appears.